entrity/Computer-Usage/SSL and Certificates.md

 ## Getting Chrome/Chromium to trust your cert
-You need to import a CA cert (not an SSL cert).
+You need to import a CA cert (not an SSL cert) into Chrome.
 You need to use that CA cert to sign your SSL cert (which you will then use in your HTTPS server).

 ```bash
 NAME=reg.qa